Kola0D246/TENSORS-SIH2025/README.md

 ## 📌 Overview

-> _Briefly describe the project and its purpose._
 This project aims to automate and optimize the timetable scheduling process in higher education institutions using AI and constraint satisfaction algorithms.
 It minimizes clashes, balances faculty workload, and maximizes classroom utilization — aligning with NEP 2020’s multidisciplinary framework.

 ---

 ## 🎯 Problem Statement

-> _Explain the challenges faced by institutions that your system solves._

 - Limited classrooms and overlapping schedules
 - Faculty constraints and uneven workload